 16 Nevertheless when one turns to the Lord, the veil is taken away.
 17 Now the Lord is the Spirit; and where the Spirit of the Lord is, there is liberty.
 18 But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord2 Corinthians 3:16-18

 Look at the HOPE we should have for real change as we focus on learning how to keep the Spirit of the Lord near us.
 We get the Spirit of the Lord near us when we accept Jesus Christ as our Savior.
-But we know for sure that when we fiddle with sin we lose our Liberty over sin and over the chains of drugs and drinking.
+But we know for sure that when we fiddle with sin we lose our Liberty over sin and our quitting drugs program (or drinking program) is forgotten..

 Therefore make it your goal to do everything to the glory of God.
 This will lead to liberty over sin and liberty over intoxication.